 My name is Bob Levoy and I was a night club, radio and private engagement Disc Jockey for about 23 years.
 I started in 1977 when I was stationed in Guantanamo Bay, Cuba.
 At that time I was working local clubs and doing private engagements as well as a weekly show on Armed Forces Radio.
 I also performed in numerous clubs in Okinawa, Japan, Texas and Louisiana.
 After I left the Navy, I moved to Port Arthur, Texas and I continued to do the same in clubs in Port Arthur, Orange, and Beaumont, Texas and Vinton, Louisiana then all over West Virginia as well as reviewing new releases for several record labels.
 I had the knack of being able to tell those labels of what songs I predict will be number one and those that would hit the Top 40.
 My only song that did not make number one was the song Promises by Randy Travis.
 The promo copy Warner Brothers sent me was different than the version that released on the album.
 I reviewed many records from major and independent labels for many years.
 I was fair and honest.
 If I thought a recording was great I would let them know, if it was not great I would let them know and the reason why.
 I retired as a Disc Jockey in 2000 in my final performance in Logan, West Virginia.
 I am now 63 and a Disabled Navy Veteran and living in Jonesborough, Tennessee.
 My love of music and reviewing new releases makes my day go brighter.
-I am looking forward to hearing from record labels, recording artists and bands that wish to have their music or movie reviewed.
+I am looking forward to hearing from record labels, recording artists and bands that wish to have their music reviewed.